Located in the heart of the Great Lakes, Toronto is a perfect for road trips exploring the nature and scenic drives.

 Driving time: 2 hours 40 minutes

-2. Road trip from Toronto to Muskoka
+2. Toronto to Muskoka

 You will notice that lakes form a big part of this list of road trips from Toronto - aside from the Great Lakes surrounding Ontario, a large part of the province is covered by a network of small lakes, rivers, streams and islands and Muskoka is the closest of these to Toronto.